 - Limit or change the type of decorations you put up;

-- Give gift certificates instead of presents or shop by catalog;
+- Give gift certificates instead of presents or shop online;

 - Limit the number of social gatherings you attend.
 Choose those that will be most supportive to you and your family;

 - Buy something special in honor of your loved one, such as a tree or a plant.
 Include children in the planning;

 - Skip holiday cards or reduce the amount of work involved by instead sending a holiday newsletter;

 - Choose a new family holiday activity such as an out-of-town vacation;